Forest Gate: History

+Forest Gate is centred on one of the Roman roads developed out from Londinium between 43CE and 68CE, leaving the north-east corner of the capital Londinium, through Old Ford, Stratford, Forest Gate, Ilford and Romford to Camulodunum (Colchester), being recorded by the Romans as Iter IX in the Antonine Itinerary.
+Antiquarian Ivan Margary labelled the Roman road as RR3, and it became known as The Great Road.

 At the time of the gate's construction, the Forest and its mosaic of habitats (coppice woodland, common grazing and wood pasture) extended from Epping to the Romford Road where a coppice woodland called 'Hamfrith' (meaning the woodland belonging to the Ham area) Wood, which existed until around 1700, formed the southernmost point.

-An Anglo-Saxon jewelled bead was found in Forest Gate in 1875 during sewer construction behind the former Princess Alice public house in the Sprowston Road area.
-The 'bead' is made of gold, garnet and blue glass dating to the late sixth or early seventh century with the workmanship suggesting that it belonged to a woman of wealth or high status such as a 'princess' and dates from the 6th–7th centuries (500 – 699 AD).
+An Anglo-Saxon jewelled pendant was found in Forest Gate in 1875 during sewer construction behind the former Princess Alice public house in the Sprowston Road area.
+The pendant (or pin) is made of gold, garnet and blue glass, dating to the late sixth or early seventh century with the workmanship suggesting that it belonged to a woman of wealth or high status such as a 'princess' and dates from the 6th–7th centuries (500 – 699 AD).
 At this time Essex was an independent kingdom with a territory extending over Essex, Middlesex and London and half of Hertfordshire.
 Having been found as a single object, it is surmised that the bead was lost casually whilst travelling along the ancient Roman road (now the Romford Road) rather than as a burial object, but this is by no means certain as there is a lack of detail about how it was recovered.
 Stylistically, the piece is said to relate to similar jewellery produced in Kent, which influenced designs in Essex.
 It is known that King Sledd of Essex married Ricula, the sister of King Æthelberht of Kent in about 580 AD.
 The piece was acquired by Sir John Evans and was presented to the Ashmolean Museum in Oxford by Sir Arthur Evans in 1909.